DiyahM/codepath-hw-1/README.md

 Requirements Met:

 - User can view a list of movies from Rotten Tomatoes.
 Poster images must be loading asynchronously.
+Edit: User can view list of talks from TED.
+Images are loaded asynchronously.
 (Although, this is largely provided by Parse)
 - User can view movie details by tapping on a cell
 - User sees loading state while waiting for movies API.
 You can use one of the 3rd party libraries at cocoacontrols.com.
 - User sees error message when there's a networking error.
 You may not use UIAlertView to display the error.
 See this screenshot for what the error message should look like: network error screenshot.